DinoChiesa/Apigee-JWT-with-JWKS/README.md

 ## Background

-First, let's address a common misunderstanding.
+Before we go too much further, let's address a common misunderstanding.
 Some people think that verifying JWTs requires a JWKS endpoint.

 This isn't true.

 It is possible to use a JWKS to verify a JWT, whether you do the verification within Apigee, or using some other tool or technology.
 But a JWKS is not required.
 This is true if you do the verification in Apigee, or if you use some other tool, platform, or technology.

 To verify a signed JWT, you need a public key.
 JWKS is a handy way of publishing a list of public keys; each key can be distinguished by a unique key identifier